Bob McGrath, original 'Sesame Street' cast member, dead at 90 - Local News 8

 “A founding cast member, Bob embodied the melodies of Sesame Street like no one else, and his performances brought joy and wonder to generations of children around the world,” the statement read in part.
 “We will be forever grateful for his many years of passionate creative contributions to Sesame Street and honored that he shared so much of his life with us.”

-McGrath appeared in the “Sesame Street” pilot in 1969 and went on to work on 47 seasons of the show as Bob Johnson, departing the series in 2017 but still representing it at various events in recent years.
+McGrath appeared in the “Sesame Street” pilot in 1969 and went on to work on 47 seasons of the show, departing the series in 2017 but still representing it at various events in recent years.

-The actor, who was also an accomplished tenor and musician, performed in “concert halls from Las Vegas to Saskatchewan to Tokyo many times over,” according to Sesame Workshop.
-McGrath helped make several of “Sesame Street’s” best known songs — like “People in Your Neighborhood” and “Sing a Song” — memorable childhood staples.
+McGrath, who was an accomplished tenor and musician, performed in “concert halls from Las Vegas to Saskatchewan to Tokyo many times over,” according to Sesame Workshop.
+He helped make several of “Sesame Street’s” best known songs — like “People in Your Neighborhood” and “Sing a Song” — memorable childhood staples.

-“Sesame Street” cast member Alan Muraoka paid tribute to his “role model.”
+“Sesame Street” cast member Alan Muraoka paid tribute to the man he called his “role model.”

 The-CNN-Wire